 Our Governing Body will have access to basic safeguarding training within the school.
-We will recommend and encourage them to undertake training specifically on the safeguarding responsibilities of the governing body in line with Part 2 of KCSIE, in particular the role of the Safeguarding Governor.
+KCSIE 2022 Part Two is clear about the expectation that all governors also have an understanding of their strategic responsibilities in relation to safeguarding.
+All CELT Governors and Trustees will undertake training specifically on the safeguarding responsibilities of the governing body in particular the role of the Safeguarding Governor.

 At least one member of our recruitment panel will have undertaken safer recruitment training.
-Best practice is that this is updated every 3 years to ensure that the school are keeping up with changes made to recruitment processes and changes in safeguarding requirements when recruiting staff.
+Best practice is that this is updated every 2 years to ensure that the school are keeping up with changes made to recruitment processes and changes in safeguarding requirements when recruiting staff.
 All those involved in Safer Recruitment must read KCSIE Part 3.

-Safeguarding training assurance from 3rd party providers/contractors
+Safeguarding training assurance from 3rd party providers/ contractors